 Immerse Yourself in the Culture of Little Havana

-While in the neighborhood, check out the Walk of Fame (featuring celebrities like Gloria Estefan), Domino Park, and the Tower Theater which is one of Miami’s oldest cultural landmarks.
+While in the neighborhood, check out the Walk of Fame (featuring celebrities like Gloria Estefan) and Domino Park.
+Also, don’t miss the Tower Theater which is one of Miami’s oldest cultural landmarks.
 If you want to indulge in some authentic cuisine, you might want to take a food tour that allows you to sample some of the best local flavors.

 View the Beauty of Coral Gables

 Tree-lined streets, magnificent fountains, and stunning architecture give Coral Gables the nickname “The City Beautiful”.
-This pedestrian friendly neighborhood of Miami is home to Miracle Mile, a shopper’s paradise featuring high end retail stores, art galleries, world renowned restaurants, and much more.
+This pedestrian friendly neighborhood of Miami is home to Miracle Mile.
+This shopper’s paradise features high end retail stores, art galleries, world renowned restaurants, and much more.

 Explore the History of Coconut Grove

-Coconut Grove is the oldest continuously inhabited neighborhood of Miami, offering a relaxed vibe and picturesque views of Biscayne Bay.
-The Vizcaya Museum and Gardens, former estate of businessman James Deering, is a tranquil retreat filled with history and art that is a must see in the Coconut Grove neighborhood of Miami.
+Coconut Grove is the oldest continuously inhabited neighborhood of Miami.
+This neighborhood offers a relaxed vibe and picturesque views of Biscayne Bay.
+The Vizcaya Museum and Gardens, former estate of businessman James Deering, is a tranquil retreat filled with history and art that is a must see during your visit to Miami.

-While in Coconut Grove, you will also want to visit Coco Walk, another shopper’s paradise.
+While in Coconut Grove, you might want to head to Coco Walk as well, another shopper’s paradise.
 This tranquil area of Coconut Grove houses high end boutiques, along with plenty of dining and entertainment options.

 Experience the Wynwood Art District